Trade directory · Portland metro · Maine

 Inspection Schedule

-Rough inspection before covering wiring, final inspection before energizing.
-24-48 hour notice required.
+Rough-in inspection before covering work, final inspection upon completion.
 Additional inspections may be required for complex installations.
+Schedule inspections 24-48 hours in advance through Portland Code Enforcement.

 §4